-The availability and capacity of the sites, drawn from the District Council's 'call for sites' exercises and the Town Council's own knowledge of available land, indicated that each of these spatial options would comprise sufficient land to deliver a total quantum of housing development to meet the District Council's expectations in the emerging District Local Plan.
+Site assessments have been undertaken by the neighbourhood planning team.
+The availability and capacity of the sites, is drawn from the District Council's 'call for sites' exercises and the Town Council's own knowledge of available land.
 Of the other available sites, any land that was beyond the town was excluded at the outset of being contrary to a range of national and adopted Local Plan policies.